pekpekkis/Data-Management-Group-Project/README.md

     -Data modeling

 The complete version is in the python file project_app.py.
 The app is a streamlit app which runs when going to the right directory in prompt and typing
 "streamlit run project_app.py".
-The app includes every part of the project which showcases the carbon dioxide emissions and renewable energy usage by country.
+The app includes every part of the project and begins with a page showcasing the carbon dioxide emissions and renewable energy usage by country.
 The second page presents results of a log-linear regression, first with the whole dataset (with missing values removed) and second with outliers removed from the data.
-Under the tables showcasing the regression resluts a few comments is made about the statistical significance and goodness-of-fit.
+Under the tables showcasing the regression results a few comments is made about the statistical significance and goodness-of-fit.

 The packages that are needed to run the code: